d-led/fret-flashcards/docs/development/scripts.md

 npm run build:mobile
 ```

-Builds the application and generates mobile assets for iOS and Android.
+Builds the application and generates mobile assets for iOS.

 ## Asset Generation